-When the operation is in progress, the program or erase controller bit of the flag status register is set to 0.
-It's possible to obtain the operation status by reading the flag status register a number of times corresponding to the die stacked, with S# toggled in between the READ FLAG STATUS REGISTER commands.
-When the operation completes, the program or erase controller bit of the flag status register is cleared to 1.
-The end of operation can be detected when the program or erase controller bit of the flag status register outputs 1 for all the die of the stack.
-Alternatively, it's possible to wait tVSL and in that case polling the flag status register is not required.
+When the operation is in progress, the program or erase controller bit of the status register is set to 0.
+To obtain the operation status, the flag status register must be polled.
+When the operation completes, the program or erase controller bit is cleared to 1.
+The cycle is complete after the flag status register outputs the program or erase controller bit to 1.